Airstream Renovation: Week 2 - Testing the Fresh Tank & Cutting Out Rotten Floor

 We also took time to remove the black tank, which was surprisingly clean for the age (I won't post that picture).
 We hope to install a gray tank and convert the black tank to a secondary gray tank since we won’t need a black tank.
 We are so excited for the composting toilet!

-In between all those things, we were also removing vinyl from the walls and working on a few other small things like removing window frames and screens.
+In between all those things, we were also removing vinyl from the walls and working on a few other small things like removing window seals and screens.

 It’s crazy to see how many things there is left to do but we are motivated and really, really doing our best to get as much done as possible each week.